-In a recent editorial, the Massachusetts Lawyers Weekly came down on the side of the assisted living industry, arguing that the relationship between assisted living facilities and their residents is by its very nature different from "a garden-variety landlord-tenant relationship:"
+In a 2019 editorial, the Massachusetts Lawyers Weekly came down on the side of the assisted living industry, arguing that the relationship between assisted living facilities and their residents is by its very nature different from "a garden-variety landlord-tenant relationship:"

 Assisted living facilities differ from landlords in other ways.
 Because the services they provide often occur with a resident's individual unit, facility staff members have the authority to enter that unit much more freely than a landlord would.
 An assisted living provider can enter a residence to do safety checks, provide meals and change the sheets, among other things.
 But if a landlord did those things, it would be violating the covenant of quiet enjoyment.

 National Academy of Elder Law Attorneys

 In a response on behalf of the Massachusetts Chapter of the National Academy of Elder Law Attorneys, Matthew Albanese and Rebecca J. Benson point out that while the assisted living industry is arguing here that it's not a landlord so tenant protections should not apply, on other fronts, it claims its facility are not medical providers, so it should not be subject to the same regulatory oversight as nursing homes: